Community Nurse Jobs & Recruitment in the UK

 The flexible hours of a locum role could free up more time for you to study, work a second job or focus on your family life.
 A locum position gives you the freedom to be your own boss until you find a permanent job to stick with.
 You’ll also gain invaluable experience as a locum in different hospitals, learning the varying working practices for each position.
 Although working as a locum community nurse is a fantastic opportunity, it is important to bear in mind that you won’t be eligible for a workplace pension scheme as well as sick, holiday or maternity/paternity pay.

-Your World Healthcare is on the hunt for a truly motivated Band 3 Phelbotomist to take on a contract role in and around East London.
+Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in and around Maldon.

-Your World Healthcare is on the hunt for a truly motivated Band 5 Community to take on a contract role in and around Birmingham.
+Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in and around Braintree.

-Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in Carshalton.
+Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in and around Chelmsford.

-Your World Healthcare is on the hunt for a truly motivated Band band 5 Community Nurse to take on a contract role in and around Ashford.
+Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in and around Melksham.

-Your World Healthcare is on the hunt for a truly motivated Band band 5 Community Nurse to take on a contract role in and around Canterbury.
+Your World Healthcare is on the hunt for a truly motivated Band 5 Community Nurse to take on a contract role in and around Trowbridge.

 Send your CV straight to the right person